Recruitment and Selection

 Basic Training (Tirocinium)

 New recruits – called tirones – underwent four to six months of intense basic training before being assigned to a century.
 The training regimen was designed to break civilian habits and forge disciplined soldiers.
 Recruits practiced marching in formation, first in the passus militaris (military step) of 20 miles in five hours, then full packs of up to 45 kg.
-They learned to build marching camps, dig ditches, and construct ramparts – skills that distinguished Roman legions from their enemies.
+They learned to build marching camps, dig ditches, and construct ramparts – skills that distinguished Roman legions from their enemies and allowed rapid fortification each night on campaign.

 Unit Drills and Combat Training

 Once basic skills were mastered, recruits joined their century to train with the full cohort.
 The hallmark of legionary training was the armatura – weapons drills performed in full armor.
-Units practiced tactical formations: the famous triplex acies (three lines), the testudo (tortoise), and the orbis (circle).
+Units practiced tactical formations: the famous triplex acies (three lines), the testudo (tortoise), the cuneus (wedge), and the orbis (circle).
 Every soldier had to know his position and react instantly to trumpet signals (tuba, cornu, bucina).
+Training often involved mock battles between cohorts with wooden swords but real combat intensity; injuries were common, but that was considered acceptable to harden the men.

 Vegetius, in his Epitoma Rei Militaris, emphasized that constant drill was the legion’s “daily bread.”
-Two training sessions per day were common, with mock battles between cohorts.
+Two training sessions per day were common, and in winter they continued in covered halls.
 This produced a unit that could deploy from march column to battle line in minutes, a key advantage over less disciplined foes.
+The legions also practiced siegecraft – building rams, towers, and mantlets – and engineers trained for bridge building and road construction, turning each legion into a mobile construction force.

 Integration into the Legion Structure